demisto/content/Packs/Microsoft365Defender/Playbooks/playbook-Microsoft_365_Defender_-_Threat_Hunting_Generic_README.md

 This playbook retrieves email data based on the `URLDomain`, `SHA256`, `IPAddress` and `MessageID` inputs.
-The output will be a unified object with all of the retrieved emails based on the sub-playbooks outputs:
+The output is a unified object with all of the retrieved emails based on the sub-playbooks outputs:

 - **Microsoft 365 Defender - Get Email URL clicks**:
         Retrieves data based on URL click events.